ttpn18121996/noravel-supporter/README.md

 ### \_col().first()

-The `first` method returns the first element in the collection that passes a given truth test:
+The `first` method returns the first element in the collection that passes a given truth test.

 ```js
 console.log(_col([1, 2, 3, 4, 5]).first(value => value > 3)); // 4